augustinmuster/CoupledElectricMagneticDipoles.jl/docs/src/example_yagi_uda.md

 ```@raw html
 <img src="../assets/diff_P.svg">
 ```
-After plotting the emission pattern in polar axes, we see that the antenna has like expected a pronounced directionality in the z direction.
+After plotting the emission pattern in polar coordinates, we see that the antenna has, as expected, a pronounced directionality in the z direction.